ericzrinsky/discogs/case_study.md

 * Steve's Record Collection: ```/Users/ericzrinsky/Downloads/Steve's Record Collection.csv```
 * Paul's Record Collection: ```/Users/ericzrinsky/Downloads/Paul's Record Collection.csv```

-We need to import each of them into **SQLiteStudio** so we can use them as tables in our database.
+We'll take the steps below to import each of them into **SQLiteStudio** for use in our database.

 1. Double-click the "Record Collection" database in the "Databases" panel
 2. Click "Tables" under that database to highlight it